 A duplex is a two-story condominium unit.
 A triplex is a three-story condominium unit.
 Alternatively, a duplex can be two side-by-side units and triplexes can be three-side-by-side units.

 These are essentially rowhouses that share one or multiple walls.
-Here, the home owner does own the inside and outside of the townhouse.
-Much in the same way a single-family home owner owns their home.
+Here, the homeowner does own the inside and outside of the townhouse.
+Much in the same way a single-family homeowner owns their home.
 Each owner is thus responsible for the care and maintenance of the townhouse.
-There’s no condominium association that can be called to fix broken pipes, driveways, or other problems.
+No condominium association can be called to fix broken pipes, driveways, or other problems.

 This is a moveable home.
 It’s more of a stable home than a recreational vehicle but less stable than a manufactured home.
 Mobile homes are factory-built and then towed to a lot or a mobile home park.
-Mobile home owners generally need to rent from the lot owner.
+Mobile homeowners generally need to rent from the lot owner.
 Generally, mobile homes are not considered “real estate,” (unless they’re permanently affixed to land).
-For this reason the purchases and sale of a mobile home is handled more like a personal property transaction than a real property one.
+For this reason, the purchases and sale of a mobile home are handled more like a personal property transaction than a real property one.

-Apartments are building that are owned by one or more people or entities.
+Apartments are building that is owned by one or more people or entities.
 The units are then leased to tenants usually for a period of a year at a time.

-Other types of homes that may have their unique set of legal issues includes
+Other types of homes that may have their unique set of legal issues include

 Additional different types of home residences include: